andersm/TNKernel-PIC32/README.md

     tn_srs_isr UartHandler _INT_UART_1_VECTOR

 ##Interrupt stack
-TNKernel-PIC32 supports using a separate stack for interrupt handlers.
-The feature is enabled by adding `TN_INT_STACK` to the preprocessor definitions in your project (for both C and assembly language files).
+TNKernel-PIC32 uses a separate stack for interrupt handlers.
 Switching stack pointers is done automatically in the ISR handler wrapper macros.
 The size of the interrupt stack in words is configured in `tn_port.h`:

     #define  TN_INT_STACK_SIZE         256